cardiomoon/ztable/cran-comments.md

-I know that only 4 days have passed since last update.
-But I have to update early because a bug was found (a developemental code left).
-In addition, a new function was added.
+"ztable" now support horizontal, vertical and diagonal striping.
+A new function was added.

 ## Test environments
 * local OS X install, R 3.1.2